 North Dakota high school graduates pursuing undergraduate degrees in the state can apply for this program that provides merit-based, full-tuition scholarships to students.
 Award amount varies based on the tuition rate at each individual recipient’s academic institution.

 Both eligible students and employers can benefit from this scholarship which targets the workforce needs of North Dakota.
 The program’s goal is to create a skilled workforce in North Dakota by attracting workers into high need and emerging occupations in the state.
+Payments to a student may go up to a total of $17,000.

 If you’ve taken out student loans to attend a school in North Dakota, it is never too early to start thinking about your repayment plan.
 And guess what?
 You have quite a few repayment options at your disposal.